Themefic-Team/tourfic/readme.txt

 ### Tourfic Shortcodes

-With shortcodes, you can embed important tourfic functions and features into different pages or posts.
-We currently have shortcodes for the following items:
+With shortcodes, you can embed important functions and features into pages or posts.
+We currently have following shortcodes:

 * Display Tours
 * Tour Destination